particle-iot/docs/src/content/getting-started/products/organizations.md

 - **Centralize visibility and control** by housing many Particle projects underneath a single, shared account
 - **Collaborate at scale** through tiered team management and cascading role based access controls (RBAC)

-Organizations are available in the Growth and Enterprise plans.
-Products that were started in the Free plan in an individual account can be migrated to an Organization when upgrading to Growth or Enterprise.
+Organizations are available in the Basic and Enterprise plans.
+Products that were started in the Free plan in an individual account can be migrated to an Organization when upgrading to Basic or Enterprise.

 ## Setting up your organization